istd50043-2023-spring/cohort_problems/cc8.md

 ### Question 3.7 - What is the cost of the following plan?

-Assuming iterator model is used.
+Assuming iterator model is used, left sub relation is used as outer relation.

 ```mermaid